 Take one of the balls and flatten it with a rolling pin on a floured surface until it is 25 x 30 cm.
 Roll the dough tightly on the long side.
 Roll the dough back and forward until it’s a long baguette.
 Tuck in the ends and pinch the sim together.
 Repeat with the second loaf

 Put a large tea towel on a baking tray and sprinkle flour on it.
 Lift the loafs with care and put them on the towel, make a pleat between them.
 Use rolling pins and cans to make a barrier and support.
 Cover it with cling film or another tea towel.
 Leave it to rise for 45 minutes to 1 hour.

 Preheat the oven at 230C/210C fan.

+Brush salty water on the loafs and cut with a sharp knife the crust in diagonal.
 Bake it for 20 minutes along with water in a small baking tray in the oven.
 The steam will create the crisp crust.

 Put the loafs on a cooling rack and wait for 10 minutes.
 The bread is ready to be served.